PennyLaneAI/catalyst/doc/dev/debugging.rst

         "%c = arith.mulf %in, %in_0 : f64\n    %2 = arith.mulf %c, %in_0 : f64\n"
         )

-After that, we can use ``catalyst.debug.compiler_functions.replace_ir`` to make the compile use the modified IR for recompilation.
+After that, we can use :func:`~.debug.replace_ir` to make the compiler use the modified IR for recompilation.
 ``replace_ir`` accepts a ``qjit`` decorated function, a pass name in string, and a IR in string.
 The compiler will execute the passes after the given pass (excluded).